 Quick Tip: Install a crawler tool like Screaming Frog and run it on your site.
 If it can’t access pages, neither can Google.
 Fix those 404s, redirect chains, and blocked resources immediately.

-My worst indexing nightmare involved a client whose developer had password-protected the entire site during development and forgot to remove it after launch.
+My worst indexing story involved a client whose developer had password-protected the entire site during development and forgot to remove it after launch.
 Six months of wondering why traffic was zero.
 The fix took 30 seconds.

-Site Speed and Performance
+Site speed and performance

 Your site has three seconds to load.
 After that, visitors start leaving.
 By five seconds, you’ve lost half your audience.

-Load Time | Bounce Rate Increase | Conversion Impact |
+| Load Time | Bounce Rate Increase | Conversion Impact |

-1-3 seconds | 32% | Baseline |
+| 1-3 seconds | 32% | Baseline |

-3-5 seconds | 90% | -40% conversions |
+| 3-5 seconds | 90% | -40% conversions |

-5-10 seconds | 123% | -70% conversions |
+| 5-10 seconds | 123% | -70% conversions |

-10+ seconds | 150%+ | Near zero conversions |
+| 10+ seconds | 150%+ | Near zero conversions |

 Myth Buster: “My site loads fast for me, so it’s fine.”
 Wrong!
 You’re probably on fast WiFi, near your server location, with cached files.
 Your visitor on 4G in rural areas?
 Different story entirely.

-Check these mobile fundamentals: Text readable without zooming, buttons large enough to tap with fat fingers, no horizontal scrolling required, forms that don’t make people want to throw their phone, and fast loading on 4G connections.
+Check these mobile fundamentals: text readable without zooming, buttons large enough to tap with fat fingers, no horizontal scrolling required, forms that don’t make people want to throw their phone, and fast loading on 4G connections.

-Common sitemap disasters include: listing non-existent pages (404 errors), including noindex pages (confusing signals), forgetting to update after adding content, wrong last-modified dates, and exceeding the 50,000 URL limit.
+Common sitemap disasters include listing non-existent pages (404 errors), including noindex pages (confusing signals), forgetting to update after adding content, wrong last-modified dates, and exceeding the 50,000 URL limit.

 Success Story: A local restaurant website had zero organic traffic for months.
 Turns out, their sitemap was pointing to their development server, not their live site.
 Fixed the URL in Google Search Console, and within two weeks, they were getting 50 visitors daily searching for “restaurants near me.”